1248/microcoap/README.md

 microcoap
 =========

-A toy CoAP server for microcontrollers.
+A tiny CoAP server for microcontrollers.
 See http://tools.ietf.org/html/draft-ietf-core-coap-18

 Endpoint handlers are defined in endpoints.c